robinzimmer1989/jam-cms/README.md

-# jamCMS
+# jamCMS - Alpha version

 ## Introduction

-jamCMS is a layer - written in React - on top of other CMS's like WordPress.
+jamCMS is a layer on top of other CMS's like WordPress.
-Technically it can connect to any CMS or other data source, but it works best with WordPress.
+Technically it can connect to any CMS or data source, but it works best with WordPress at the moment.

-The goal is to use the same components for frontend and backend.

 ## Reasons to use jamCMS